DCS-training/CDCS-Summer-School2021/Networking-Analysis-Python/Readme.md

 5. Identifying subgroups: Community detection

 ## Installation
-In this workshop, we are going to use the following packages, please run the following codes in your ... console if you have not installed before:
+In this workshop, we are going to use the following packages, please run the following codes (run each line per time) in your terminal if you have not installed the module before:

 ```
+pip install pandas
+pip install networkx
+pip install matplotlib
+pip install pyvis
 ```

 ## Course Materials